rancher/docs/content/rancher/v2.5/en/installation/requirements/_index.md

 ### RancherD Specific Requirements

-> **Note:** The RancherD install became available in v2.5.4 but has been deprecated.
-It was an experimental feature.
+> **Note:** RancherD was an experimental feature available as part of Rancher v2.5.4 through v2.5.10 but is now deprecated and not available for recent releases.

 At this time, only Linux OSes that leverage systemd are supported.